Lloydrl/chirp/README.md

 - `pipenv shell` Enter the new virtual environment
 - `python manage.py runserver` Run the server or go to localhost:8000 to view the chirp app!

-This app was built using Django, HTML, and CSS.
+This app uses Django, HTML, and CSS.